English ED visa course

 Before You Arrive

-• Answer all questions via messenger or email
+• Answer all questions via LINE, email, or WhatsApp

 What Our Students Say

-Up to 14 months for the Thai course and 12 months for the English course.
+Up to 14 months for the Thai course, 15 months for the Japanese course and 12 months for the English course.

 Yes.
 Immigration requires in-person attendance.
 Students must maintain at least 80% attendance for visa extensions.